dentarg/auth0-blog/_posts/2017-06-29-real-world-angular-series-part-2.markdown

 import { BehaviorSubject } from 'rxjs/BehaviorSubject';
 import { AUTH_CONFIG } from './auth.config';
 import * as auth0 from 'auth0-js';

-// Avoid name not found warnings declare var auth0: any;

 @Injectable()
 export class AuthService {